Youth Suicide Prevention & Intervention

 - Working to support the school culture and environment to help youth thrive.

-HERE Now is a five-year program funded through County of San Diego Behavioral Health.
+Led by San Diego Youth Services, HERE Now is a five-year program funded through County of San Diego Behavioral Health in partnership with South Bay Community Services and North County Lifeline.

-- Connect youth with a school counselor or someone who can refer therapeutic services.
+- Connect youth with a school counselor or someone who can refer to therapeutic services.

-- Help the youth to build their support system (trusted adults, safe spaces)
+- Help youth build their support system (trusted adults, safe spaces)

 - Utilize the ACCESS AND CRISIS HOTLINE 1-888-724-7240